Keep Them Guessing®

 As you begin your search, you are likely to come across doctors who perform cosmetic surgery but lack the accredited surgical training necessary to achieve beautiful, successful results.
 For example, a family practitioner or OB-GYN could market themselves as a cosmetic surgeon in order to attract a wider net of patients.
 However, these physicians do not possess the same amount of specialized plastic surgery training or experience that board certified plastic surgeons have.
 Board certification assesses the level of training as well as the safety of that plastic surgeon, and can only be acquired after completing an accredited plastic surgery training program after medical school.
 Unfortunately, board certified plastic surgeons who are inexperienced in certain procedures, and who are months or less than a year or two out from training can also market themselves on social media etc., as “experts” and “artists” in aesthetic plastic surgery even if they have limited real-life experience or credentials to back it up.

 The best way to minimize risks and achieve beautiful results is by selecting a plastic surgeon who is board certified by the American Board of Plastic Surgery (ABPS).
 The ABPS is the only board recognized by the American Board of Medical Specialties to govern plastic surgeons.
-Before insurance re-imbursements were reduced, board certification was not an issue as doctors stuck to practicing the accredited residency training they matched into after medical school.
 In the past 15 years or so, many non-plastic surgery trained physicians have looked to supplement their income market by “practicing” cosmetic surgery.
 Clearly, this is purely a business decision because if these physicians wanted to be plastic surgeons, they would have worked hard to acquire an accredited proper residency program that would lead to board certification.

 Working with a board certified plastic surgeon ensures a certain standard of education, safety, training and surgical knowledge that is approved by the American Board of Medical Specialties.
 Board certified plastic surgeons have earned a degree from an accredited medical school and completed five to seven years of plastic surgical training after medical school.
 As an aside, plastic surgery is one of the hardest if not the hardest residency to acquire after medical school and one needs to be the top of their class, among other qualifications to be selected from medical school.
 A minimum of three residency years must be dedicated to plastic surgery residency training, which covers a wide range of procedures for the face and body.